Logo, MacQueen's Quinterly

 13. Manuscript Formatting:

-• NOTE: General submission files should be “anonymous.”
+• NOTE: All submission files should be “anonymous.”
 That is, author’s name, contact info, and bio should NOT appear within the file, but should be entered in the appropriate boxes provided by Submittable.
 And no worries: Submittable keeps track of everything nicely by assigning a number to each submission file received.

-• Times New Roman, 12 point, is a standard font these days, and also acceptable here for submissions.
-Previous contributors to KYSO Flash and MacQueen’s Quinterly are welcome to continue using the sans-serif font Verdana, if you would like, or switch to Times New Roman if you prefer.
+Previous contributors to KYSO Flash and MacQueen’s Quinterly are welcome to continue using the sans-serif font Verdana, 12 point, or switch to Times New Roman if preferred.

 In any case, please avoid script or fancy fonts.
 They fatigue the eyes and the brain, as confirmed by usability studies.
 If specific fonts are integral to your work (for example, to forms of concrete poetry), then please include a brief note with your submission.